SETAP2022/.github/.github/ISSUE_TEMPLATE/github-workflow-action-not-working.md

 ---
 name: GitHub Workflow/Action not working
 about: For problems with the workers/actions
-title: "[PORTFOLIO WORKER] -- <Add your error here>"
+title: "Replace this text with a title"
-labels: WorkerError
+labels: runners
 assignees: ossonts

 ---